alchemy-fr/Phraseanet-Docs/en/User/Guide/Thesaurus.rst

 ---------------------

 Candidates are terms and expressions linked to branches of the thesaurus but are not part of it.
-These terms can either come from informations extracted from metadata of added files, or from informations added while capturing records notes.
+These terms can either come from information extracted from metadata of added files, or from information added while capturing records notes.

 A part of the maintenance of thesaurus consists in examining these candidates.